 The food is better at this lounge than the Club Aspire lounge which sits in our 5 spot, but the atmosphere is more hectic.

 2. Club Aspire Lounge Heathrow Terminal 3

 This Club Aspire airport lounge is an intimate lounge located past the Cathay Pacific lounge in Terminal 3.
-This Aspire Lounge in T3 is a second best after the No1 Lounge, but is is small, the food is fairly basic and there’s no à la carte menu.
+This Aspire Lounge in T3 is a second-best after the No1 Lounge but is small, the food is fairly basic and there’s no à la carte menu.
 This lounge can be accessed with your Priority Pass and is worth considering if you find the No 1 Lounge Heathrow Terminal 3 is too busy.

 3. Plaza Premium Arrivals Lounge Heathrow Terminal 3

 Plaza Premium Arrivals Lounge T3 is a paid arrivals lounge located landside outside the terminal, by Bus Stop 17 and 18.
 You can get in for free if you hold a dragon pass or an AMEX Platinum card or you can pay for access from around £40 GBP.
 This small arrivals lounge has seats and 11 showers.

 In January 2020, the Plaza Premium Arrivals lounge in Heathrow T3 also joined the Priority Pass lounge card program, which means you can gain access with your Priority pass

 This is a great lounge if you want a quick wash and change, after a long flight landing in Heathrow Terminal 3.
 If you are flying Business with Virgin Atlantic and Delta, you can use their Revivals Lounge.
 American Airlines also has its arrivals lounge in the terminal, but this AA lounge is not open to oneworld Sapphire and British Airways Executive Club Silver members who are traveling in Economy or Qantas First and Business Class passengers.